highrow623/pseudoregalia-multiplayer/installing-the-mod.md

 If you want to turn off the mod without removing UE4SS, do the following:

 1. Remove `Pseudoregalia/pseudoregalia/Content/Paks/LogicMods/PseudoregaliaMultiplayerMod.pak`.
-You may want to copy it to another location in case you want to reinstall later.
+You may want to copy it to another location in case you decide to reinstall later.

-1. Open `Pseudoregalia/pseudoregalia/Binaries/Win64/Mods/mods.txt` and change the number in the line with `PseudoregaliaMultiplayerMod` from `1` to `0`.
+1. Open `Pseudoregalia/pseudoregalia/Binaries/Win64/Mods/mods.txt` and change the number after `PseudoregaliaMultiplayerMod` from `1` to `0`.

 To uninstall the mod and UE4SS, see the [cleaning up UE4SS](#cleaning-up-ue4ss) section.
 If you copied the `Pseudoregalia` folder specifically for this mod, you can just delete the folder.